Seance (2021 film): Production

 In October 2019, it was announced Suki Waterhouse had joined the cast of the film, with Simon Barrett directing from a screenplay he wrote.
 In November 2019, Inanna Sarkis joined the cast of the film.
 In December 2019, Madisen Beaty joined the cast of the film.
 Principal photography began in November 2019.

 Release

-In February 2021, RLJE Films acquired U.S. distribution rights to the film, and set it for a May 21, 2021, release, with a Shudder premiere to follow.
+In February 2021, RLJE Films and Shudder acquired distribution rights to the film in North America, the U.K., Ireland, Australia, and New Zealand, and set it for a May 21, 2021, theatrical release, with a Shudder premiere to follow.